- What is the Graduated Licensing Scheme?

 - When can learners who have held their licence before 20 November 2017 book the HPT?

 - If I pass the HPT, can I book in my driving test straight away?

 - Does this mean drivers can progress straight from a P1 to a P2 licence without any tests?

 - Will moving the HPT make it harder for learner drivers to get their P1 licence, especially learners from disadvantaged communities?

 The Hazard Perception Test (HPT) is a computer-based touch screen test that measures a driver’s ability to recognise potentially dangerous situations and respond appropriately.
 It aims to make sure a driver's hazard perception skills are at a high enough level for them to progress to the next stage of licensing.

-Moving the HPT to the end of the learner stage means young drivers must demonstrate hazard perception skills before they progress to driving solo.
+Moving the HPT to the end of the learner stage means younger and novice drivers must demonstrate hazard perception skills before they progress to driving solo.
 Given that the crash risk of young drivers is highest during the first 6 to 12 months of solo driving, the HPT offers the greatest potential to assist young driver safety if it is passed before they progress to a provisional licence.

 Learners can book the HPT from the 20 November 2017.
 Learners must pass the HPT before they can take the driving test for their provisional licence.

 Learners, under the age of 25, who have passed the HPT, held their licence for 12 months and logged 120 hours of supervised driving can attempt the driving test.
 If you take the HPT at 10 months on your learner licence, you will need to wait another 2 months and log 120 hours of supervised driving before you can take the driving test.